 CPC's Therapy Programs serve children who have been physically and sexually abused, children exhibiting problematic sexual behaviors, the victim's non-offending caregiver and siblings, and adult survivors of child abuse.
 The overall goal is to provide services that afford survivors to live a healthy, restored life after their traumas.
 We are the only provider in Sarasota County specialized in child physical and sexual abuse treatments, free of charge.

 2"dmost productive team in Florida.

-"You are one of Florida's
+"YOU ARE SIMPLY

-MODEL
+ROCKING IT

-PROGRAMS!"
+OUT IN SARASOTA!"

 -State Clinical Coordinator

 PROGRAMS EXCEEDING statewide averages across the board!